-The Study, which represents a collaborative effort among the DIPHR Epidemiology and Biostatistics & Bioinformatics Branches, the New York State Department of Health, and the University at Albany School of Public Health, will implement a matched-exposure cohort design by: (1) Identifying all infants who were born in New York State (exclusive of New York City) by two to three months of age whose records indicate that they were conceived following infertility treatment (based on information submitted at birth into the Perinatal Data System); (2) Recruiting to retain a total of 1,500 families whose child(ren) were conceived with infertility treatment (exposed) and 4,500 regionally-matched families whose child(ren) were not conceived with infertility treatment (unexposed); the Primary cohort will include all singletons and one twin randomly selected from a set, while the co-twins will comprise a separate Secondary cohort; a separate cohort of all higher-order multiples (triplets, quadruplets) will also be recruited and offered the screening; (3) Administering an initial and then annual maternal and infant questionnaire and having parents complete the Ages & Stages Questionnaire developmental screen at 4, 8, 12, 18, 24, 30, 36 months of chronologic or gestation-corrected age and the Modified Checklist for Autism in Toddlers at 18 and 24 months and referring children who do not pass the screen to the NYS EIP; (4) Acquiring residual blood samples (punches) from the Guthrie cards collected at birth by the NYS Newborn Screening Program for analysis of inflammatory and immune markers that may indicate an intrauterine infection and be predictive of later disease or delays in development; and (5) Linking the cohort to the NYS Congenital Malformations Registry, Cancer Registry, Newborn Screening Program, and the EIP, among others.
+The Upstate KIDS Study, which represents a collaborative effort among the DIPHR Epidemiology and Biostatistics & Bioinformatics Branches, the New York State Department of Health, and the University at Albany School of Public Health, implemented a matched-exposure cohort design recruiting infants who were born between 2008 to 2010 in New York State (exclusive of New York City).
+Using vital records data, all children conceived by infertility treatment and all twins were recruited.
+In total, ~1,300 families whose child(ren) were conceived with infertility treatment (exposed) and ~3,700 families whose child(ren) were not conceived with any infertility treatment (unexposed) were recruited.
+A separate cohort of all higher-order multiples (triplets, quadruplets) were also recruited.
+Parents completed the infant questionnaires along with the Ages & Stages Questionnaire© developmental screen at 4, 8, 12, 18, 24, 30, 36 months of chronologic or gestation-corrected age and the Modified Checklist for Autism in Toddlers at 18 and 24 months.
+Children who did not pass the screen were referred to the NYS Early Intervention Program (EIP).
+In a subgroup, residual newborn blood spot samples (punches) from the Guthrie cards were retrieved by the NYS Newborn Screening Program for analysis of inflammatory and immune markers that may indicate an intrauterine infection and be predictive of later disease or delays in development.
+The Study also conducted linkages to the Society for Assisted Reproductive Technology Clinic Outcome Reporting System (SART CORS), NYS Congenital Malformations Registry, Cancer Registry, Newborn Screening Program, and the EIP, among others.

 Edwina Yeung, Ph.D.